 - Digital: Free, easy to read WEEKLY newsletter to keep you informed of the latest science breakthroughs

 - In Print: The Biotech Primer, our 200 page compendium of biotech knowledge

-BioTech Primer courses are on-point, thorough and taught by one dedicated industry educator, not by a patchwork of invited academic lecturers.
+Biotech Primer courses are on-point, thorough and each is taught by a dedicated industry educator, not by a patchwork of invited academic lecturers.